Keynote Speaker Virginijus Šikšnys PhD

 University of California San Diego, United States

+Kiana Aran is a biomedical entrepreneur and bioengineering professor at UCSD.
+She co-founded and was CSO of Cardeabio (acquired by Paragraf UK), biotechnology company mass-producing 2D electronics for healthcare applications.
 She is also the co-founder of CRISPR QC, a company that develops analytical tools for CRISPR.
-She has served as a consultant for the gates foundation and has been recently elected as a member of new voices for the national academies of science, engineering and medicine.
-Her efforts have been recognized within the scientific community by the Clinical OMICs 10 under 40 Award, Athena Pinnacle Award in Life Sciences, NSF Career award, Nature Research Awards for Inspiring Women in Science: Scientific Achievement Category’s Overall Winner in 2021 and Distinguished Engineering Medal of Excellence from Rutgers University in 2022, Inc. USA top 200 female founders in 2023, Distinguished Engineer of the year San Diego Engineering Council in 2024 and was recently elected to national Academy of Inventors as senior member.
+Kiana consults for the Gates Foundation and is a member of the National Academies' New Voices.
+Her achievements include the Clinical OMICs 10 under 40 Award, Athena Pinnacle Award, NSF Career award, Nature Research Award for Inspiring Women in Science (2021), Rutgers University's Distinguished Engineering Medal (2022), Inc. USA top 200 female founders (2023), and San Diego Engineering Council's Distinguished Engineer (2024).
+She was elected to the National Academy of Inventors as a senior member.

 Matthew Porteus